apache/incubator-kie-kogito-runtimes/README.md

     * Checkbox *Create module*: `off`

+Note: If you want to configure a main project that includes all projects you must create an empty project and add the projects as modules.

 * Click menu *File*, menu item *New module*

     * Radiobutton *Import from external model*, button *Next*, button *Next*